srophe/syriaca/how_to_view_syriac_script.org.md

 	Common Solution: Syriac unavailable.

 	Unfortunately at this time Apple does not support Syriac unicode display on any iOS devices (such as the iPad or iPhone).
 Prospective users are encouraged to submit a feature request to Apple for "full unicode font support for world heritage languages including Syriac (U+0700–074F)."
-Apple is solciting input [here](http://www.apple.com/feedback/ipad.html).
+Apple is soliciting input [here](http://www.apple.com/feedback/ipad.html).

 * Android